Manzhou, Pingtung: Geography

 Manzhou is bordered to the southwest by Hengchun, to the west by Checheng and to the northwest by Mudan.

 Administrative divisions

 The township comprises eight villages: Gangkou, Gangzi, Jiupeng, Lide, Manzhou, Xianglin, Yongjing and Zhangle.

+Economy

+In 2025 the Taiwan Space Agency (TASA) announced its selection of Manzhou as location of the National Launch Site.
+The decision came down to Manzhou and Dajen township in Taitung County.
+Within Manzhou township the site would be located in Jiupeng village.